remomueller/documentation/macosx/170-nginx.md

 Type `<enter>`

 ```
+1. Yes: download, compile and install Nginx for me. (recommended)

-Enter your choice (1 or 2) or press Ctrl-C to abort: 1
+Enter your choice (1 or 2) or press Ctrl-C to abort:
 ```

 Type `1`